RESULTS HOME SERVICES

 Live bed bugs

 Not everyone reacts to being bitten by a bed bug, but those who do will find small red spots on their skin that usually itch.
-This often is the first sign of a bed bug infestation.tion.
+This often is the first sign of a bed bug infestation.

 How to control bed bugs

 It is best to stop bed bugs before they get out of control.
 Results Termite and Pest Control Services specialise in treating bed bugs in Brisbane so that they can be both quickly and effectively eliminated with minimal disruption to your household.
-We use a comprehensive approach to eliminate infestations; this includes the safest and smartest chemical treatments available and traps and specific physical methods that have proven to be very successful in combating the problem.
+We use a comprehensive approach to eliminate infestations; this includes the safest and smartest chemical treatments available and traps and specific physical methods proven to be very successful in combating the problem.

 Our friendly staff will answer all your questions and send a qualified technician to your home right away.
 After performing a full inspection of all the rooms that you suspect are infested, we will confirm whether or not bed bugs are present.
 If so, our technician will go right ahead and treat those rooms.
-After treating, we highly recommend having Bug Lock Mattress encasements installed on all mattresses to help prevent any re-infestation.
+After treating, we highly recommend having Bug Lock Mattress encasements installed on all mattresses to prevent any re-infestation.

 The key to solving your bed bug problem is to act quickly

 We can have a technician out to your home ASAP!
 We can also offer packaged pest control services as well.
 Give us a call today regarding bed bugs or any other problem you may be having with insects or pests of any kind.
-If untreated, a bed bug infestation will only get worse with time, making it more difficult and more expensive to eradicate.
+If untreated, a bed bug infestation will only worsen with time, making it more difficult and more expensive to eradicate.
 With our proven techniques and using the latest technology, we can solve your bed bug problem.
 Our treatments are proven pest control solutions designed to eliminate bed bug infestations specifically.

 To successfully treat the bed bug problem, we always respond quickly and also provide an ongoing inspection and treatment program to keep your home free of the problem.
 If you think you have bed bugs, call Results Termite and Pest Control Services now on tel: 07 3823 2500 and speak to one of our friendly staff members to schedule an inspection.
 We travel and treat bed bug problems throughout the Brisbane, Queensland area, City CBD and surrounding suburbs.